Vashnak/Franz-manager/README.md

 Build your docker : `docker build -t franz-manager .`

-Then run it : `docker run -e SERVER_URL=https://API_URL.net -p 8080:80 franz-manager`
+Then run it : `docker run -e SERVER_URL=https://API_URL.net/franz-manager-api -p 8080:80 franz-manager` (don't forget /franz-manager-api at the end of the url)

 App should be available at localhost:8080